savob/savobajic.ca/content/projects/_index.md

 # Projects

-Below are a list of my projects broken down into categories.
+These are the projects I've worked on over the years, sometimes as part of a larger group other times entirely on my own.
 Lists with more details per project are available at each section's page, or you can jump straight to a project of interest.